jonglennmoe/batchDataOnAndOffline/README.md

 import setEvent from "./event/handleEvents";

 // then call like this, could be click, onload or whereEver you need to track or save data.
-// the JSON data can include whatever you want as long as it is valid JSON
+// the JSON data can includeanything as long as it is valid JSON

 setEvent({
     eventName: "clickEvent",